gregory-m/nanit/README.md

 **RTMP:**

-- (+) You use the stream by served RTMP server to not care about any authentication on Home Assistant / Homebridge part
+- (+) You can reuse the stream served RTMP server to not care about any authentication on Home Assistant / Homebridge part
 - (+) It is streamed directly from the cam, does not go through Nanit servers
+- (-) You need additional RTMP server to relay the content to clients
 - (-) RTMP is not openable in any web browser
-- (-) You need additional RTMP server to relay the content to clients
 - **(-) We cannot handle any dropouts.
 Cam is communicating directly with that server.
-There is no way of knowing if the streaming stopped for some reason.**
+There is no way of knowing if the streaming stopped for some reason.
+Or if it was even initiated properly.**

 ## Why?